C String Extraction: Standard, Custom & Multibyte Guide

 }

-However, note that strncpy_s was added in the C11 standard and may not be available in some environments.
+However, strncpy_s was added in the C11 standard, so you need to be aware that it may not be available in some environments.

-Using strchr, you can find the position of a specific character and obtain the substring up to that point.
+strchr allows you to find the position of a specific character and retrieve the string up to that point.

 Example